 Jazz chords

-This guide include the following main sections:
+This guide includes the following main sections:

 The "start package" of jazz chords